For the mobile Internet, tomorrow belongs to Asia

 Poor network coverage or the high cost of 3G access relative to phone and SMS services still hold many users back.
 Last year, according to market research firm Euromonitor, 62 percent of all mobile phones sold in China were smartphones, but only 16 percent of subscribers had access to a mobile Internet connection.

-The three carriers - China Mobile, China Unicom and China Telecom - typically dole out billions of dollars of handset subsidies to entice users to subscribe to their networks, dragging down profit margins.
+The three carriers - China Mobile (0941.HK), China Unicom (0762.HK) and China Telecom (0728.HK) - typically dole out billions of dollars of handset subsidies to entice users to subscribe to their networks, dragging down profit margins.

 Elsewhere, operators in the Philippines are experimenting with subsidies at the lower end, while in India the handset makers are trying to stimulate smartphone adoption.
 Apple offers installment plans for its iPhone, while Micromax bundles several free months of data together with a handset.